 - 1 teaspoon dried oregano

-- 2 inch chicken breasts boneless and skinless, cut into thin 1/2thick strips
+- 2 boneless skinless chicken breasts cut into 1/2 inch thick strips

 - Cooking spray

 - Avocado optional